Towards Flexible Anonymous Networks: FAN Architecture

+\item \emph{\textbf{Non-equivocation}}.
+The FTL cannot equivocate plugin availability to members of the network (e.g., serving a proof of availability to one relay and a proof of absence to another) without collusion with the FAN developers.
+In the presence of a single honest FTL, the collusion behavior will eventually be detected with cryptographic evidence. (e.g., when the Signed Tree Roots are compared). \end{inparaenum}

-FAN developers have three sets of actions: The first is to issue and withdraw new and old plugins, respectively.
+\paragraph*{Functional Overview} FAN developers have three sets of actions: The first is to issue and withdraw new and old plugins, respectively.
 To issue a plugin, a name and its attached plugin are sent to the FTLs with meta-information containing a valid threshold signature and a \textit{protest epoch $E_{protest}$} and \textit{push epoch $E_{push}$}, where $E_{protest} \leq E_{push}$.
-FAN developers may set the protest epoch to the future, giving relay operators the opportunity to audit the plugin and potentially officially record a protest.
-To withdraw a plugin, only the name and push epoch are set.
+FAN developers can choose to set the protest epoch to the future, allowing relay operators the opportunity to audit the plugin and potentially officially record a protest.
+For transparency to be effective, it is important to offer a deterministic build system to allow reproducibility of the signed bytecode.
+To withdraw a plugin, only the name and push epoch is set.
 If the protest epoch passes and FAN developers do not withdraw the plugin, the push epoch defines the plugin's availability in the ACN.
 In either case, the plugin will be included in the FTL's Tree at the next epoch.
-A withdrawn plugin is still included in the Tree but marked as ``withdrawn'' by appending the signed withdraw order to the plugin's meta-info within the Tree once the push epoch has passed.
+A withdrawn plugin is still included in the Tree but marked as ``withdrawn'' by appending the signed withdrawal order to the plugin's meta-info within the Tree once the push epoch has passed.
 Second, FAN developers may ask the FTL for a \emph{proof of availability} for a given plugin, which they can verify to detect the inclusion of spurious plugins (later defined).
-This proof authenticates the plugin inclusion in the FTL's Tree.
+This proof authenticates the plugin's inclusion in the FTL's Tree.
 The third action is to broadcast cryptographic evidence of the FTL's misbehavior (e.g., cryptographic evidence of a spurious plugin).

 The FTLs have three actions.
 The first one is building the Tree for each epoch.
 The Tree includes all plugins available to the network at the current epoch.
-The second action is generating proofs in response to network member requests.
-The FTLs respond to \emph{Proof of availability} or \emph{Proof of absence} requests for a given plugin name network members.
-The FTLs also respond to signed tree root requests for each epoch.
+The second action is to generate proofs and respond to \emph{Proof of availability} or \emph{Proof of absence} requests for a given plugin name.
 The third action is to collect relays' signed protests against a given plugin received until the protest epoch.
 The signed protests are appended to the plugin's meta-information.